Best Heart Rate Monitors for Running of 2024

 Chest Strap Versus Arm or Wrist Strap

-The three most common types of heart rate monitors (HRM) for running are chest straps, arm straps worn on the forearm or upper arm, and wrist monitors, which are either watches or wrist straps.
+The three most common types of heart rate monitors for running are chest straps, arm straps worn on the forearm or upper arm, and wrist monitors, which are either watches or wrist straps.

 When it comes to accuracy, the best heart rate monitor for running is a chest strap, like the Polar H10.
-They use electrocardiogram monitoring, called ECG or EKG, to detect and track your heartbeat.
+They use electrocardiogram monitoring, called ECG or EKG monitoring, to detect and track your heartbeat.
 A strap encircles the chest around the lower rib with two electrode patches on each side that contact the skin and sense your heart’s electrical conduction to measure your heart rate.
 The chest strap heart rate monitor is less likely to have data errors from moisture or movement as they are made to fit tightly and don’t shift with arm swing.

-Arm and wrist strap monitors, including the Polar Verity Sense and the Garmin fēnix 7 – Standard Edition, use optical monitors to record heart rate.
+Arm and wrist strap monitors, including the Polar Verity Sense and the Suunto Race, use optical monitors to record heart rate.
 LED lights mounted on a sensor detect changes in blood flow in the blood vessels in the arm.
 This small change in volume in the vessels as blood pumps out of the heart correlates with your heartbeat and can be measured.
-These heart rate monitors are easy to take on and off and can be comfortably worn all day, making them a good choice for sleep tracking and all-day monitoring.
-Optical sensors on the wrist and arm are more likely to be susceptible to erroneous readings from arm swing during activities like running that can cause the sensor to move or slip.

 Compatibility with Devices

 ANT+ (Adaptive Network Technology) is a low-power wireless network technology that allows sensors from different manufacturers to communicate and share data with other devices.
 Heart rate monitors utilizing ANT+ technology, such as the Garmin HRM-Pro Plus, Polar H10, and Myzone MZ-Switch, can connect to multiple devices simultaneously using ANT+ without interference.
-This means you can simultaneously use your heart rate monitor to connect to your fitness watch and fitness equipment, such as a treadmill or cycling computer.
+This means you can simultaneously connect your heart rate monitor to your fitness watch and fitness equipment, such as a treadmill or cycling computer.

 Bluetooth is another method used to connect heart rate monitors to other electronics.
 It connects like you would connect other Bluetooth devices, such as wireless headphones.
 Bluetooth is most commonly used to connect a heart rate monitor to a smartphone app, such as Polar, Garmin Connect, or Strava, which then displays your heart rate or downloads activity data from the heart rate monitor module.